Joanaigs/ES_2021-2022/README.md

 ### Needs

-Finding information about FEUP's dining places is not very accessible and there needs to be a little bit of research to find about all the options.
+Finding information about FEUP's eating places is not very accessible and there needs to be a little bit of research to find about all the options.

-The location of the dining places, the cost of the meal can't even be found in Sigarra.
+The location of the eating places, the cost of the meal can't even be found in Sigarra.

-Sometimes, especially for students, due to their short lunch period it's useful to know what are the less and busiest hours in the dining places.
+Sometimes, especially for students, due to their short lunch period it's useful to know what are the less and busiest hours in the eating places.
 If someone is short on time, knowing that information can help them make the smartest choice.
 This details aren't disclosed in Sigarra.

 ### Product & Business Goals